mcspronko/php-developer-path/README.md

 This repository contains a areas and ideas to become a professional PHP developer.

+## Introduction
+1. What is PHP
+2. How to install PHP
+3. PHP and Apache/Nginx servers
+4. PHP libraries
+5. Common PHP libraries

 ## Basics
 1. Variables in PHP
 1. Functions